Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - what are your rights if development approval isn't given or the site becomes unsuitable

-- will you be able to visit the construction site while your house is being built
+- if you will be able to visit the construction site while your house is being built

-- will you be asked to pay for anything other than the deposit and the balance for the house - eg costs for building materials?
+- if you will be asked to pay for anything other than the deposit and the balance for the house, such as costs for building materials.

 Always keep a copy of: